Persianization: Modern era

-In modern times, the term is often used in connection with non-Persian speakers like the Azeris and the Kurds.
+In modern times, the term is often used in connection with non-Persian speakers like the Azeris, Lors and the Kurds.

 It has been argued that modern Iranian nationalism was established during the Pahlavi era and was based on the aim of forming a modern nation-state.
 What is often neglected is that Iranian nationalism has its roots before the Pahlavi, in the early 20th century.
 On the eve of World War I, Pan-Turkist propaganda focused on the Turkic-speaking lands of Iran, the Caucasus and Central Asia.
 The ultimate purpose of persuading these populations to secede from the larger political entities to which they belonged and to join the new pan-Turkic homeland.
 It was the latter appeal to Iranian Azerbaijanis, which contrary to Pan-Turkist intentions, caused a small group of Azerbaijani intellectuals to become the strongest advocates of the territorial integrity of Iran.
 After the constitutional revolution in Iran, a romantic nationalism was adopted by Azerbaijani Democrats as a reaction to the pan-Turkist irredentist policies emanating from modern Turkey and threatening Iran's territorial integrity.
 It was during this period that Iranism and linguistic homogenization policies were proposed as a defensive nature against all others.
 Contrary to what one might expect, foremost among innovating this defensive nationalism were Iranian Azerbaijanis.
 They viewed that assuring the territorial integrity of the country was the first step in building a society based on law and modern state.
 Through this framework, their political loyalty outweighed their ethnic and regional affiliations.
 The adoptions of this integrationist policies paved the way for the emergence of the titular ethnic group's cultural nationalism.